yiisoft/yii2/docs/guide/model.md

 		// third way
 		$employee = Employee::find()->where('id = :id', [':id' => $id])->one();
 		if ($employee !== null) {
-			$employee->setScenario('managementPanel');
+			$employee->scenario = 'managementPanel';
 		}
 	}
 }
 ```

 The example above presumes that the model is based upon [Active Record](active-record.md).
-For basic form models, scenarios are rarely needed, as the basic form model is normally tied directly to a single form.
+For basic form models,
+scenarios are rarely needed, as the basic form model is normally tied directly to a single form.
+The default implementation of the `scenarios()`-method will return all scenarios found in the `rules()`
+declaration (explained in the next section) so in simple cases you do not need to define scenarios.

 Validation
 ----------